AWS Certification – Analytics Services – Cheat Sheet

 • has a port open for communication with the service.

-• has a SSH port open to allow direct SSH into the instances, using the key specified at startup
+• has an SSH port open to allow direct SSH into the instances, using the key specified at the startup.

 • only allows interaction with the master instance